-The Makoto Intravascular Imaging SystemTM is intended for the near-infrared examination of coronary arteries in patients undergoing invasive coronary angiography.
+The Makoto® Intravascular Imaging System is intended for the near-infrared examination of coronary arteries in patients undergoing invasive coronary angiography.

-- The System is intended for the detection of lipid-core-containing plaques of interest. - b) The System is intended for the assessment of coronary artery lipid core burden. - c) The System is intended for the identification of patients and plaques at increased risk of major adverse cardiac events.
+- a) The System is intended for the detection of lipid-core-containing plaques of interest. - b) The System is intended for the assessment of coronary artery lipid core burden. - c) The System is intended for the identification of patients and plaques at increased risk of major adverse cardiac events.